serafxxx/djangocms-rosetta/README.md

 ## Installation

+This module requires a working `django-cms` installation.

+To install it two things are necessary:

-Install this module with pip:
+1. Install with pip:

-    pip install git+git://github.com/philippze/djangocms-rosetta.git@master
+   `pip install git+git://github.com/philippze/djangocms-rosetta.git@master`

-and add `djancocms_rosetta` to your `INSTALLED_APPS`.
+2. Add `djancocms_rosetta` and `rosetta` to your `INSTALLED_APPS`.